 8. What is a bone density test and what do the scores mean?

-A bone mineral density test is the typical way of diagnosing osteoporosis and helps to predicting your risk of fractures.
+A bone mineral density test is the typical way of diagnosing osteoporosis and helps to predict your risk of fractures.
 It's a kind of X-ray that reveals the hardness of your bones.
 The most common type is called a dual-energy X-ray absorptiometry (DXA or DEXA).
-Usually, the scans look at the weight-bearing ability of your hip and spine, this information is then used to help estimate your risk of fractures.
+Usually, the scans look at the density of the bones of your hip and spine; this information is then used to help estimate your risk of fractures.
 Your doctor will calculate your risk of future fractures with a tool known as a FRAX score and determine whether you would benefit from treatments .

 A normal bone density is a T-score of plus one (+1) to a score of a minus one (-1).
 A low bone mass (osteopenia) is a bone density T-score of -1 to -2.5.
 Osteoporosis is defined as a bone density score of -2.5 or below.

 9. Should men worry about osteoporosis -- and what are the signs of it in men?